Argentina: Biodiversity

+The ceibo flower (Erythrina crista-galli) is the national flower and tree of Argentina.

 Argentina is one of the most biodiverse countries in the world hosting one of the greatest ecosystem varieties in the world: 15 continental zones, 2 marine zones, and the Antarctic region are all represented in its territory.
 This huge ecosystem variety has led to a biological diversity that is among the world's largest: 9,372 catalogued vascular plant species (ranked 24th); (Note: Includes higher plants only: ferns and fern allies, conifers and cycads, and flowering plants.)
 1,038 catalogued bird species (ranked 14th); (Note: Includes only birds that breed in Argentina, not those that migrate or winter there.)
 375 catalogued mammal species (ranked 12th); (Note: Excludes marine mammals.)
 338 catalogued reptilian species (ranked 16th); and 162 catalogued amphibian species (ranked 19th).

 In Argentina forest cover is around 10% of the total land area, equivalent to 28,573,000 hectares (ha) of forest in 2020, down from 35,204,000 hectares (ha) in 1990.
 In 2020, naturally regenerating forest covered 27,137,000 hectares (ha) and planted forest covered 1,436,000 hectares (ha).
 Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 7% of the forest area was found within protected areas.
 For the year 2015, 0% of the forest area was reported to be under public ownership, 4% private ownership and 96% with ownership listed as other or unknown.

 The original pampa had virtually no trees; some imported species such as the American sycamore or eucalyptus are present along roads or in towns and country estates (estancias).
 The only tree-like plant native to the pampa is the evergreen Ombú.
 The surface soils of the pampa are a deep black colour, primarily mollisols, known commonly as humus.
 This makes the region one of the most agriculturally productive on Earth; however, this is also responsible for decimating much of the original ecosystem, to make way for commercial agriculture.
 The western pampas receive less rainfall, this dry pampa is a plain of short grasses or steppe.

 The National Parks of Argentina make up a network of 35 national parks in Argentina.
 The parks cover a very varied set of terrains and biotopes, from Baritú National Park on the northern border with Bolivia to Tierra del Fuego National Park in the far south of the continent.
 The Administración de Parques Nacionales (National Parks Administration) is the agency that preserves and manages these national parks along with Natural monuments and National Reserves within the country.
 Argentina had a 2018 Forest Landscape Integrity Index mean score of 7.21/10, ranking it 47th globally out of 172 countries.